cyipt/popupCycleways/article.md

     <!-- - Data on the location of road traffic casualties from -->

-Datasets from the PCT and CyIPT project were merged, resulting in crucial variables summarised in Table 1.
+Datasets from the PCT and CyIPT project were merged, resulting in crucial variables summarised in Figure 1.
 Cycling potential is defined as the number of one-way journeys to work and to school, under a scenario in which the government aim of doubling cycling levels is met.
 This does not include other types of journey such as leisure and shopping.

 Roads are classified by speed limit because this has been shown to be a key factor associated with the incidence of severe injuries and